-As with all areas of the DRTO, the ADF TCR Project staff will provide advice and guidance on Vocational Education & Training (VET).
-Please contact them at any time - ADF.CivilRecognition@defence.gov.au.
+As with all areas of the DRTO, ADF TCR staff will provide advice and guidance on Vocational Education & Training (VET).
+Contact them at any time at ADF.CivilRecognition@defence.gov.au.

-You should contact the ADF TCR Project if you;
+You should contact the ADF TCR if you;

 A proficiency is defined as ‘training, education or experiential outcome achieved by an individual which is essential to satisfy a specified workplace requirement associated with an established Defence position, and includes certificate, licence, experience, stream and skill’ - Australian Defence Glossary.

-There are a growing number of Veterans Employments Programs available within both state and federal government departments and the private sector.
+There is a growing number of Veterans Employments Programs available within public and private sectors.
 The following selection is provided for situational awareness and does not constitute a Defence recommendation or referral.

 Both sites provide tips on transferable skills and interview skills, as well as cover letters and resume writing